nick-lehmann/SnakeCharmerGuide/games/README.md

 2. Check with the modulo operator "%" if there is someone left out in the gruop

 Bonus Points: How many additional students do you need to fill the group?
-Bonus Bnous Points: What group sizes are possible so that no one is left out?
+Bonus Bonus Points: What group sizes are possible so that no one is left out?

 ### 🙎‍♀️ The new friend [Lists]